SkygearIO/features/features/324-config/index.md

 To derive the new TenantConfiguration, we need AppConfiguration, UserConfiguration and the incoming HTTP request.

+### Remaining issues

+- How to handle inline content in UserConfiguration?
+For now we can just store them as is but in the future we may want to store them in a private storage.

 ## References

 This idea of forbidding `_` in key name is borrowed from [the configuration of docker registry](https://docs.docker.com/registry/configuration/)